What is Performance Appraisal❓

 5. 360-degree Feedback Appraisal

 This approach is basically a group performance review.
 The data regarding an employee’s behavior is collected by his/her close subordinates.
 An employee’s colleagues might be able to review his/her performance under a variety of situations and circumstances, which might have escaped the employer.
-This allows for a holistic, full-circle, multi-tiered feedback regarding a person.
+This allows for holistic, full-circle, multi-tiered feedback regarding a person.

 This method is useful as it eliminates subjectivity.
 It also promotes an atmosphere of open culture, self-development and better communication.
 However, every company must develop an effective system and procedure to utilize this method.

-6. General Performance Appraisal
+6. General Performance Appraisal in HRM

 General performance appraisal is one of the most common types of performance appraisals.
 In general, a manager sets goals and targets for an employee and urges them to achieve it.
 This pushes the employee to achieve them and encourages them to grow.